shweta-Moni/shweta-Moni.github.io/_pages/about.md

 ---

 I am a computational biologist working on biomolecules and soft matter.
 I'll be joining [Prof. Wonpil Im's lab](https://compbio.lehigh.edu/){:target="_blank"} as a postdoctoral fellow.
-I also worked as a postdoctoral fellow at [IIT Delhi](https://home.iitd.ac.in/){:target="_blank"} on dye molecule aggregation and small peptide aggregation using molecular dynamics simulations.
+I also worked as a postdoctoral fellow at [IIT Delhi](https://home.iitd.ac.in/){:target="_blank"} with [Dr. Divya Nayar](https://sites.google.com/prod/view/divyanayar/){:target="_blank"} on dye molecule aggregation and small peptide aggregation using molecular dynamics simulations.
 I did my Ph.D. at [IIIT
 Hyderabad](https://www.iiit.ac.in/){:target="_blank"} with Prof. [Abhijit Mitra](https://faculty.iiit.ac.in/~abi_chem/web/){:target="_blank"} and Prof. [Gopalakrishnan Bulusu](https://www.linkedin.com/in/gopalakrishnan-bulusu-82a1705/?originalSubdomain=in){:target="_blank"}.
 I worked on the structure and dynamics of the Smoothened receptor (class F GPCR) and its interactions with lipids, as well as receptor activation upon small molecule binding using atomistic and coarse‑grained molecular dynamics simulations.

 Ph.D.
 Thesis on
 ======
-Structure and dynamics of Smoothened (SMO)– a potential target for regulation of the Hedgehog (HH) signaling pathway.
+Structure and dynamics of Smoothened (SMO)– a potential target for regulating the Hedgehog (HH) signaling pathway.

 Research Interest
 ======